saarinen/web_dev_challenge/README.md

 # Web Developer Code Challenge

 We are going to design and build a web page!
-We have a few requirements, and some helpful design guidlines,but the technology choices, coding and final product are all up to you.
+We have a few requirements, and some helpful design guidlines, but the technology choices, coding and final product are all up to you.

 ## Requirements
 __________________